EmmanuelWanzala/Angularproject/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project description

+This is a project that allows users to search other people's github accounts and their repositories

 ## A screenshot of the project